 Along with the portafilter basket, the only thing that could really also be upgraded on the EC-155 is the steam wand.
 The EC-155 comes stock with a frothing aid on a short steam pipe (see below).
 The frothing aid works quite well once you become adept with it, but it does limit how well you could steam or froth milk with the espresso machine.

 To get around this, some people have just modified the frothing aid by cutting the skirt off it, leaving just the plastic tip.
-I’ve heard mixed reviews on this option, too – good thing replacing the frothing aid doesn’t cost much as it’s just a molded piece of plastic, so if you’re going to do this, I definitely recommend buying a spare.
+I’ve heard mixed reviews on this option, too.
+Good thing replacing the frothing aid doesn’t cost much as it’s just a molded piece of plastic, so if you’re going to do this, I definitely recommend buying a spare.
+(Amazon, eReplacementParts)

 Another option that I did try that didn’t work well is replacing the frothing aid with a different tip.
 Namely I used a single-hole tip sold by Orphan Espresso.
 As this tip is shorter than the frothing aid, it actually takes ½” off the length of the steam pipe.
 On a 20oz pitcher this just won’t do.
 And on a 12oz pitcher you still might have issues getting the tip deep enough into the milk to get a good swirl going.
 I do not recommend trying this as I don’t see being able to use it effectively, plus you need to use plumber’s tape to get an effective seal, which I don’t want plumber’s tape anywhere near the milk I’m going to steam.

 So it seems that if you want to effectively steam milk with the EC-155, rather than settling for the frothing aid, you’re going to need to replace the entire steam pipe with something better, such as the steam wand for another espresso machine, namely the Rancilio Silvia.
 But there’s a caveat.
-Isn’t there always?
-The part to obtain is a steam wand assembly for what is known as the v1 or v2 model of the Rancilio Silvia (you can obtain it through Amazon or EspressoParts.com – the o-rings the parts page mentions will not be used, so there is no need to buy them).
+(Isn’t there always?)
+The part to obtain is a steam wand assembly for what is known as the v1 or v2 model of the Rancilio Silvia (Amazon, EspressoParts.com – the o-rings the parts page mentions will not be used, so there is no need to buy them).
 This is the easy part.